-Among the health benefits of Pilates is increased energy; however if you are looking for a way to decompress and center yourself, you may want to check out yoga.
+Increased energy is a health benefit of Pilates; however, if you are looking for a way to decompress and center yourself, you may want to check out yoga.
 Originating as a way to prepare the body for meditation, yoga helps build strength and flexibility with an emphasis on the mind-body connection.
 Just like Pilates, yoga is considered a low-impact form of exercise.
-To find out more about the mental and physical benefits of yoga plus some online yoga resources, check out: MyNetDiary/yoga.
+Yoga offers both mental and physical benefits and can also be practiced at home or in a class setting.

-Pilates Sculpt Standing Workout If you are short on time, this 14-minute standing workout is for you!
-These standing exercises engage the large lower body muscles while strengthening the upper body using 3 to 5 pound weights.
+Pilates Sculpt Standing Workout A 14-minute full-body workout.
+These standing exercises engage the large lower body muscles while strengthening the upper body using three to five-pound weights.

-Pilates Sculpt with Loop Band This condensed workout focuses on strengthening the abs, glutes, and shoulders using a resistance band.
+Pilates Sculpt with Loop Band This condensed, 14-minute workout focuses on strengthening the abs, glutes, and shoulders using a resistance band.

 Good Morning Pilates Routine A 10-minute standing pilates and stretching routine with no equipment needed, from "The Girl with the Pilates Mat."

 While Pilates on-demand is convenient and affordable, you'll want to find professional instruction to take your workout to the next level.
-Look for a certified Pilates instructor with a background in physical therapy.
-Ideally, you want to find an instructor with a trained eye, willing to closely watch you complete the exercises.
-A professional Pilates instructor will notice when one part of your body overcompensates, while another part is falling behind.
-This type of attention to detail is best accomplished in a small class or private Pilates session.
-It may take some time to find the right studio and best instructor to suit your unique fitness goals.
-Ultimately, finding the right instructor will help you stay accountable and reach your fitness goals faster.
+Look for a certified Pilates instructor.
+Ideally, you want to find an instructor with a trained eye willing to closely watch you complete the workout.
+A professional Pilates instructor will notice when one part of your body overcompensates while another is falling behind.
+This attention to detail is best accomplished in a small class or private Pilates session.
+Finding the right studio and best instructor to suit your unique fitness goals may take some time.
+The right instructor will keep you accountable so you can reach your fitness goals faster.